How to Support Your Baby’s Feeding Journey: Combining Spoon Feeding and Baby-Led Weaning

 Introduce Finger Foods: Alongside purees, offer soft, age-appropriate finger foods like avocado slices, steamed carrot sticks, or banana pieces.

 Allow Tactile Exploration: Let your baby touch and play with their food to familiarize themselves with different textures.
+We know the mess can be overwhelming but this is part of the learning process for your little one - the mess won’t last for long!

 Key Principles for a Successful Feeding Journey